payton-ggg/calculator-react/README.md

-Here’s a fun and engaging `README.md` file for a calculator built with React, enhanced with emojis for a playful touch!

----

 # 🧮 React Calculator

 Welcome to the **React Calculator**!
 This project is a simple, interactive calculator built using React.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division. 💻